moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 The order in which stages can be arranged is restricted by the direction in which results are passed.
 There are three possible stages relating to the result flow: generator, propagator, and connector stages:

-**Generators** compute their results independent of their neighbor stages and pass it in both directions, backwards and forwards.
+**Generators** compute their results independently of their neighbor stages and pass them in both directions, backwards and forwards.
 An example is an IK sampler for geometric poses where approaching and departing motions (neighbor stages) depend on the solution.

-**Propagators** receive the result of one neighbor stage, solve a subproblem and then propagate their result on to the neighbor on the opposite site.
+**Propagators** receive the result of one neighbor stage, solve a subproblem and then propagate their result to the neighbor on the opposite site.
-Depending on the implementation propagating stages can pass solutions forward, backward or in both directions separately.
+Depending on the implementation, propagating stages can pass solutions forward, backward or in both directions separately.
 An example is a stage that computes a Cartesian path based on either a start or a goal state.

-**Connectors** are don’t propagate any results, but rather attempt to bridge the gap between the resulting states of both neighbors.
+**Connectors** do not propagate any results, but rather attempt to bridge the gap between the resulting states of both neighbors.
 An example is the computation of a free-motion plan from one given state to another.

 Additional to the order types, there are different hierarchy types allowing to encapsulate subordinate stages.